 IoT for Manufacturing: Embedded Devices Connectivity

-Manufacturing process starts from supply in many cases.
-The supply chains are evolving under the pressure of COVID and more and more businesses rely on domestic providers according to HBR.
-Given the lack of locally available specialized labor, factory automation comes to the forefront.
-Apart from aspirations, the automated manufacturing method must come at a low price.
-Otherwise, in a highly competitive market, cheap labor wins against any automation, be it at the costs of lower product quality.
+The manufacturing process starts from supply in many cases.
+The supply chains are evolving under the pressure of COVID, and more and more businesses rely on domestic providers, according to HBR.
+Factory automation comes to the forefront, given the lack of locally available specialized labor.
+Apart from aspirations, the automated manufacturing method must come cheaply.
+Otherwise, in a highly competitive market, cheap labor wins against any automation, be it at the cost of lower product quality.

-Therefore, the actual trend for automation is supposed to enable inexpensive and at the same time high quality goods manufacturing.
-The low costs is a new factor distinguishing current from the previous push for automation.
+Therefore, the actual trend for automation is supposed to enable inexpensive and, at the same time, high-quality goods manufacturing.
+The low costs are a new factor distinguishing the current from the previous push for automation.

 That is how COVID made manufacturing 4.0 closer.